baldurbjarnason/raggedy-dev-setup/README.md

 _The browser is your runtime._

+_The shell is your task runner._

-This is an attempt to define a minimalistic setup for web development where the primary runtime for the project is the browser itself, not node or deno.
+This is an experiment in defining a minimalistic but full-featured environment for web development where the primary runtime for the project is the browser itself, not node or deno.

 Deno is used here to implement some dev tasks but only in a capacity that's similar to how bash or external command line tools work.
 You don't need to have